athenanie/athenanie.github.io/portfolio.markdown

 ---
-layout: page
+layout: portfolio
 title: Portfolio
 permalink: /portfolio/
 ---

 Is it art or is it craft?
-I'm not sure either.
+Polyhedral compounds that I designed and folded :D